Viscri village is included in many of our tours in Transylvania.

 With a history that goes back to the 12th century, Viscri is maybe the most famous village in Romania.
 Prince Charles’ visits, its fortified church, and the activity of the Mihai Eminescu Trust helped this small village reinvent itself in the past years.
-Its promotion was such a success that Viscri is right now one of Romania’s must-see attractions.
+Its promotion was such a success that Viscri is right now one of Transylvania’s must-see attractions.

 Viscri is best-known for its white fortified church, first mentioned in 1400 as Alba Ecclesia.
 Like most monuments of the time, the church went through different construction phases.
 The local Szekler population was the first to build a small church on the site in the early 12th century.
 Decades later, the German colonists took over control of the land and started a new chapter in its history.

 During the 13th century, they built the main tower on the west side and enlarged the nave of the church towards the east.
 Its fortification started later, during the 15th century, and is partially preserved until today.
 Parts of its fortification elements were demolished after the Ottoman threat disappeared or were used for more peaceful purposes like storage rooms and kindergarten space.